jeet8200/iwasbored/README.md

 Credits
 -------
 - MTProto Proxy: alexbers/python-telegram-mtproto-proxy and Erlang seriyps/mtproto-proxy
+- Pick the One THat woRks for ur vps it migh be diffrent
 - Random Fake HTML: GFW4Fun/randomfakehtml

 Feel free to contribute or open issues!
 This project is a work in progress.